It offers a high-quality, secure, no-frills VPN service with awesome performance.

 If you want a “no logs” VPN, then check out the no logs VPN guide for providers that have been verified to be no logs.

-VPN.ac’s server network is both secure and fast, with a clear emphasis on server quality (dedicated premium servers).
+VPN.ac’s server network is both secure and fast, with a clear emphasis on server quality (dedicated bare-metal servers).

 One of the biggest issues affecting speed is the number of people using the VPN server at a given time.
 Many VPNs oversell their services, resulting in congestion, slow speeds, and dropped connections.